compleatang/site/_posts/2014-08-14-bitcoin-somaliland.md

 The question I have for those who participated in this video is this: are you actually interested in doing the work necessary to craft a system?
 Only time will tell.

-## Lesson 2: If You Want to Sit At The Adults Table Act Like Adults
+## Lesson 2: If You Want to Sit At The Adults' Table Act Like Adults

 During my time in Somaliland I said the above more times than I could count.
 Mostly in response to idiotic stuff whatever Minister or other person of purported power who was sitting in some vaunted chair did.
 It would drive me crazy that Somalilanders in positions of power would drone on about how they were a "real state" but how they continued to fail to perform the most basic of governance functions.
 You can't have it both ways I would tell my friends.
 Either you need to do the work, make the sacrifices, and be your own state, or else you just need to shut up.
 More times than I currently care to count, I would watch the Somaliland government act as a rebel organization acts and then go on BBC Somali asking why the world wasn't treating them like a state.
 Most of the time the reason the "world" wasn't treating them like a state was because they weren't acting as a state acts.